- Deleted Role: Several characters that never appeared in the second movie are seen in the closing credits.

-- Dan Aykroyd, Chevy Chase, Richard Dreyfuss, Steve Martin, Rick Moranis and Kurt Russell were all considered for Little Ben Healy.
-But Chase turned it down due to him shooting National Lampoon's Christmas Vacation, Martin was busy with My Blue Heaven, Moranis and Aykroyd were too busy doing Ghostbusters II, Dreyfuss and Russell wanted too much money and Russell was busy doing Tango & Cash.
+- Dan Aykroyd, Chevy Chase, Richard Dreyfuss, Steve Martin, Rick Moranis, Kurt Russell and John Travolta were all considered for Little Ben Healy.
+Chase turned it down due to National Lampoon's Christmas Vacation, Martin was occupied with My Blue Heaven, Moranis and Aykroyd were doing Ghostbusters II, Travolta was in Look Who's Talking Too, and Dreyfuss and Russell wanted too much money and Russell was on Tango & Cash.

 - Christopher Lloyd was supposed to play the Bow Tie Killer but he turned down the role because of his commitments with Back to the Future Part III.

-- According to the screenwriters, Problem Child 2 was originally much cruder, so much so that the initial cut received an R rating from the MPAA.
+- According to the screenwriters, 2 was originally much cruder, so much so that the initial cut received an R rating from the MPAA.

-- The screenwriters tried pitching the movie to several studios including 20th Century Fox, Columbia Pictures and Warner Bros.
-20th Century Fox executive Barry Diller hated the script while Columbia and Warner Bros showed no confidence in the film.
-They eventually convinced Universal Studios to greenlight the film.
+- The screenwriters tried pitching the film to several studios including 20th Century Fox, Columbia Pictures and Warner Bros.
+Fox executive Barry Diller hated the script while Columbia and Warner showed no confidence in the film.
+They eventually convinced Universal Pictures to greenlight.

-- Write What You Know: The screenwriters got the idea for this film from a newspaper article they read, about a couple who sued an adoption agency for giving them a boy with a violent history without informing them beforehand.
+- Write What You Know: The screenwriters got the idea for the film from a newspaper article about a couple who sued an adoption agency for giving them a boy with a violent history without informing them beforehand.

-- You Look Familiar: Ben Healy's mean wife Flo Healy in Problem Child and his sweet-natured love interest Annie Young in Problem Child 2 are played by the same actress.
-Oddly, no-one points out the resemblance.
-Amy Yasbeck, the actress in question was John Ritters real-life wife at the time.
+- You Look Familiar: Ben's neurotic wife Flo in 1 and his sweet-natured love interest Annie in 2 are played by the same actress.
+Oddly, no one points out the resemblance.
+Amy Yasbeck, the actress in question, was Ritters then-wife.

 Trivia / Problem Child